musab-mahad/Kasmaal-Program/README.md

 ---

 **9. Governing Law**
-These Terms and Conditions shall be governed by and construed in accordance with the laws of [Your Country/Region], and any disputes will be subject to the exclusive jurisdiction of the courts in that region.
+These Terms and Conditions shall be governed by and construed by the laws of Sharia, and any disputes will be subject to the exclusive jurisdiction of the courts in that region.

 ---